ColbyINSITE/WindTurbinesSummer2024/README.md

 **June 2024**
 **Oliver**

-This project is an updated version of an older project by Prof. Stacy Doore.
+This project is an updated version of an older project from Prof. Stacy Doore.

 ## Bezier Follow Curve